 The story?
 Goku is dead, cyborgs are killing people, everything is horrible.
 That's it.
 That's just as deep as it gets, and boy... it is shallow as hell!

 Overall, this movie was a dissapointent, in so many levels, that I almost feel sad for it.
 I really wanted to like this one - I really did!
 I liked how this movie, unlike original TV series, was more about characters, and story, and less about mindless action, and pointless fighting!
-I loved to hear characters talking to eachother, about live, death, power, and faith and responsibility, and I truly liked the fact, that Gohan/Trunks was all about respect, trust and friendship, and not nearly as disturbingly abusive, and bitterly revenge-based and always somewhat unequal level, like Gohan/Piccolo was to me - not to mention raging Stockholm syndrome! - but when judging this as an actual movie... it's just really, really weak - no pun intented!
+I loved to hear characters talking to eachother, about live, death, power, and faith and responsibility, and I truly liked the fact, that Gohan/Trunks was all about respect, trust and friendship, and not nearly as disturbingly abusive, and bitterly revenge-based, Stockholm-syndrome-ish and always somewhat unequal level, like Gohan/Piccolo was to me, but when judging this as an actual movie and not just a overlong episode... it's just really, really weak!
 The story, while having a tons of potential to be something truly great - yeah, right... like a DBZ would actually mature a bit! - was just very shallow, and somewhat empty, with very little impact, and satisfaction, on my part.
 I guess what I'm trying to say, is that this movie finally proved to me, that a DBZ at it's best, can only be to me - as a former pokemaniac - what pokemon movies can be, at their worst.
-The villains, while likable and somewhat interesting as an consept to the very least, were just... there, for the sake of being evil, and not doing anything special, that hasn't been done a billion times before already, with so ridiculous motivations, that I just wanted to hang my head low, and weep.
+The villains, while likable and somewhat interesting as an consept to the very least, were just... there, for the sake of being evil, and not doing anything special, that hasn't been done about billion times before already, with so ridiculous motivations, that I just wanted to hang my head low, and weep.
 This movie - much like most of the pokemon movies - suffers ultimately from the oh so deadly sin, of laziness, never really shining on any of the categories for me, and I truly despise laziness, when I'm trying so hard to actually like about something!

 I guess what can be said about my feelings towards this movie, would be guilty pleasure, at best - really, really guilty, low and bad pleasure!
 I guess I would see it again, if forced against my life, but I still wouldn't enjoy it.
 At all!
 It's like diving in a deep blue sea, but being too scared to descend all the way down to the bottom, in order to see, what's in there - wich is how I felt, during this whole movie.
 You get the experience, and the basic idea, but you'll never truly grasp, of what you could have gotten out of it.
-And it's both sad, and sickening, since this movie had all the potential to be, what DBZ as a franchise, has never ever been to me before - the growing-up tale, about actual losses, sacrifices and consequenses, thus accepting your own destiny, wheter you liked it, or not, for making everything better for everyone - but it just never bothered to go to that extra mile, thus, leaving me with a bad taste to my mouth, and utter and complete dissapointent.
+And it's both sad, and sickening, since this movie had all the potential to be, what DBZ as a franchise, has never ever been to me before; the growing-up tale, about actual losses, sacrifices and consequenses, thus accepting your own destiny, wheter you liked it, or not, for making everything better for everyone.
+Tried as it might have, it just never bothered to go to that extra mile, thus, leaving me with a bad taste in my mouth, and utter and complete dissapointent.
 Not quite on the shitpie-levels on the scales of bad animes, but it's still there, and staying, for me.